PBN Backlinks – Why do you Need to Avoid Them

 Penalties are applied to your website, and it falls in the rankings

-Your site may be punished and subject to manual action in the majority of situations when the use of manipulative link-building strategies is excessive.
+In most cases, your site may be punished and subject to manual action when excessive manipulative link-building strategies are used.

 What is this, though?